xKiian/NotEnoughUpdates/README.md

-this fork of NEU contains added an enchanting tale solver
+this fork of NEU added an enchanting table solver

 use at own risk